Knoblauchpilze/bsgalone/README.md

 ![diagram](resources/messaging-system.svg)

-The main entry point of the server is the `InputMessageQueue`: this sends messages to a triage consumer whose only responsibility is to route messages to a consumer that can process them.
+The main entry point of the server is the `InputMessageQueue`: this queues has a number of listeners registered to it which filter the messages they are interested in for processing.
+The processing happens in a dedicated consumer.
+To isolate the network/messaging layer from the game logic, the system processors are protected by an adapter which helps to filter out uninteresting messages and format them in a way that is compatible with the game domain logic.

-We have some interconnection between the system message consumers and the system processors: some messages will lead to changes in the systems such as logging out of the game where we need to remove the player ship's entity from its system.
+There are some interconnection between the system message consumers and the system processors: some messages will lead to changes in the systems such as logging out of the game where it is needed to remove the player ship's entity from its system.

-We also allow system processors to send internal messages which need to be processed before they can either be sent to the clients or rerouted to be processed by a different system.
+System processors are also allowed to send internal messages which need to be processed before they can either be sent to the clients or rerouted to be processed by a different system.

 Finally the [BroadcastMessageListener](src/bsgalone/server/lib/messages/BroadcastMessageListener.hh) is responsible to route the messages produced by the server to the right clients: this can be done by directly checking the client id if available or by checking in which system the messages belong to and broadcasting them to all connected clients.